 From the very beginning, the leaders of Dixie Youth Baseball knew they wanted to develop a college scholarship program that would help former players obtain a college education.

 In order to be eligible, the applicant must be a senior in high school and have at one time played in a Dixie Youth Baseball league.
 There is no relationship between the award of a scholarship and athletic ability.
 Be [...]
 More

 In order to qualify for the Heidelberg College Out Of State Grant, applicants must be either first-time freshmen or transfer students who are not Ohio state residents.
 This grant is renewable for four (4) years as long as the student is making satisfactory academic progress.

 For more information or to apply, please visit the scholarship provider's website. [...]
 More

-The Karen E. Domingue-Maillet and Solvay/Eco Services Scholarship was established by Rhodia, now Solvay/Eco Services, and the Domingue family to honor Karen E. Domingue-Maillet's life and work.
-The Scholarship Advisory Committee are members from the Solvay/Eco Services Community Advisory Panel (CAP), a group of local community members in the Scotlandville area who meet monthly with [...]
+This scholarship was established by Solvay/Eco Services formally known as Rhodia, and the Domingue family to honor Karen E. Domingue-Maillet’s life and work.
+The Scholarship Advisory Committee includes members of the Solvay/Eco Services Community Advisory Panel (CAP), a group of local community members in the Scotlandville area who meet monthly with Solvay/Eco Services staff to discuss issues of [...]
 More

 The National Association of Junior Auxiliaries, Inc. (NAJA) was established in 1941 with the purpose of uniting members "to render charitable services which are beneficial to the general public, with particular emphasis on children, and to cooperate with other organizations performing similar services."
 Today, the growing Association continues the focus of meeting the needs of children and youth [...]
 More